 Episodes of depression (major depressive disorder), which are often recurrent

-Mania is a period of abnormally elevated mood, usually accompanied by erratic behavior lasting at least seven days at a time.
-Hypomania is an elevated mood not reaching full-on mania.
-The usual duration is four to seven days.
+Mania is a period of abnormally elevated mood and high energy, usually accompanied by erratic behavior lasting at least seven days at a time.
+Hypomania is an elevated mood not reaching full-blown mania a minimum of four days.

 A few people with rapid cycling bipolar disorder alternate between periods of hypomania and major depressive disorder.
-Far more commonly, though, depression dominates the picture.
-Repeated periods of depression are punctuated by infrequent, shorter periods of elevated mood.
+Far more commonly, though, repeated and distinct episodes of depression dominate the picture.
+Repeated periods of depression are punctuated by infrequent, shorter periods of elevated or normal mood.

-Rapid cycling bipolar disorder can be difficult to diagnose.
-Rapid cycling may seem to make bipolar disorder more obvious, but because most people with rapid cycling bipolar disorder spend far more time depressed than manic or hypomanic, they are often misdiagnosed with "just" depression.
+Rapid cycling bipolar disorder can be difficult to identify since some episodes can simply wax and wane without resolving.
+As a result, they don't necessarily represent multiple separate and distinct episodes.
+Rapid cycling may seem to make the changing mood states of bipolar disorder more obvious, but because most people with rapid cycling bipolar disorder spend far more time depressed than manic or hypomanic, they are often misdiagnosed with unipolar depression.

 For example, in one study of people with bipolar II disorder, the amount of time spent depressed was more than 35 times the amount of time spent hypomanic.
 Also, people often don't take note of their own hypomanic symptoms, mistaking them for a period of unusually good mood.